In 2001, the College of Liberal Arts and Sciences initiated the Collegiate Fellows designation.

 Gary Small

-Department of Chemistry
+Chemistry

 Gary Small is a professor in the Department of Chemistry at the University of Iowa.
 His research group's research program in analytical chemistry focuses on the development of new techniques in spectroscopy for use in clinical and environmental applications.
 They are combining state-of-the-art methods in spectroscopy with advanced computer-based data analysis in the solution of these problems